Speech and Language Milestones, Birth to 1 Year

 Speech and language development milestones relate to receptive language (the ability to understand words and sounds) and expressive language (the ability to use speech and gestures to communicate meaning).

 Receptive language skills are the first communication skills learned.
-Expressive language also begins soon after birth.
+In the womb, babies hear and respond to familiar voices.
+Soon after birth, your baby starts to learn expressive language skills.
 Speech progresses from isolated sounds to possibly making a simple word or two (like "mama") by the end of the first year.

 Speech and language milestones